 Bottom line – Devnote and Dev ops is the future for all Networking Engineers.

 Hackers are becoming very tricky and the use of adversarial data can very easily change the way most AV companies can use their machine learning to proactively protect against threats.
 Simply put you take a stop sign and place some white reflective paint on the sign.
 Still a stop sign and to humans, they can recognise the shape and outline of the writing but to AI it will not read this as a stop sign.
 Thus can change what machine learning will see and can become ineffective.
 Most viruses or malware out there today is just rebranded to get through.
 The main takeaway on security is machine learning and AI has a long way to go but this technology is a push in the right direction and is needed to allow security vendors to catch up with cybercrime.
 Not quite there yet but it’s reassuring that this technology is coming fast

-The problem with firewalls whether they be next gen or not, is that they are the most part just stateful firewalls which rely on patterns, signatures and databases to be updated to detect threats.
-Even if these are up to date you are date you are only 50-70% covered.
+The problem with firewalls whether they be next-gen or not is that they are the most part just stateful firewalls that rely on patterns, signatures and databases to be updated to detect threats.
+Even if these are up to date you are only 50-70% covered.
 We can not just rely on our firewall to protect us.
 Another layer of protection can be to implement a SIG.
 Secure Internet gateway.

 Why use a secure internet gateway – Cisco Umbrella